TonyWang1027/159.236-Assignment3/README.md

 # 159.236-Assignment3
 ### Description
-Make a simple alarm clock for the TTGO T-Display Board (or the emulator).
-The alarm clock should run in landscape mode and should display the current time as hours, minutes and seconds + am/pm in any format and layout you like.
-There must be a menu displayed with at least 2 items, to allow the time to be set and an alarm time to be set.
-Use the bottom button to cycle through highlighting menu items and the top button to select an item.
-To set the time, use the bottom button to cycle through highlighting the digits in the hours and minutes and an OK option.
-Use the top button to increment the selected number or select OK to set the time.
-Use the same method to allow an alarm to be set.
-When an alarm goes off, the screen must flash between red and green every 300ms and a GPIO output must be set to 1 until one of the buttons is pressed.
-If you are using a real board you can use wifi to set the time from an ntp server using the code in the demo.
-Use the same graphics library as assignment 2.
+A simple alarm clock, have a set current time function and set alarm time function.

+When alarm goes off, the screen will flash between red and green.
+User need to press top button or bottom button to go back to normal status.